 LAPD Encryption: When America's Largest City Went Dark

-In 2019, the Los Angeles Police Department—the nation's third-largest police force serving nearly 4 million people—completed full encryption of all radio communications.
-The decision ended a tradition of public access that had been integral to Los Angeles journalism, community oversight, and the city's cultural identity for generations.
+In 2019, the Los Angeles Police Department, the nation's third-largest police force serving nearly 4 million people, completed full encryption of all radio communications.
+The move ended decades of public access that journalists, neighborhood watch groups, and residents had treated as a given.
+No other major city department had gone fully dark at that point.

 The End of an Era

-That era ended in 2019.
-LAPD's transition to full encryption made it one of the first major city departments to go completely dark.
-At the time, cities like New York still had open scanners.
-LAPD's decision was a leading indicator of what would sweep the country— but Los Angeles led the way into opacity.
+That ended in 2019.
+LAPD was among the first major city departments to go fully dark.
+At the time, New York still had open scanners.
+LAPD's decision foreshadowed what dozens of other cities would do in the years that followed.

 LAPD Encryption: By the Numbers